Flexible Instructional Day (FID) Information for Parents

 What do teachers, school counselors, nurses, and administrators do on a FID?

 All professional staff must be available during their normal work day.
-Students and parents can communicate with staff through email or through Parent Square for those teachers who utilize the program.
-Teachers will monitor student work through Google Classroom (for students in 6th -12th grade), answer questions as they arise, and be available to assist parents and students.
-If a staff member is unavailable for some reason (ex. illness), the district will post an announcement on the district’s webpage.
+Students and parents can communicate with staff through email or Parent Square for those teachers who utilize the program.
+Teachers will monitor student work through Google Classroom (for students using a Chromebook), answer questions as they arise, and be available to assist parents and students.
+If a staff member is unavailable, the district will post an announcement on the district’s webpage.
 School counselors, nurses, and administrators will also be available via email.

 What hours will staff be available?

-Each student will have a FID folder that will be updated regularly with work that is aligned to what students are learning in class.
+Each student in Grades PreK through 2 and Mr. Ciavarino’s 3rd-grade class will have a FID folder that will be updated regularly with work aligned with what students are learning in class.
 Teachers will update this folder as part of their classroom routine.
 The folder will include how to contact the teacher on a FID and other directions for students.
 If students have not brought their folder home already, it will be coming home soon.

 Where should students keep the FID folder?

-Because the FID folder will be updated regularly, students should plan to bring the folder to school with them and home with them each day.
-Since the district is not always able to predict when a FID will be necessary, ensuring that students have their FID folder each day will allow teachers to update the material as needed.
+Because the FID folder will be updated regularly, students should bring it to school and home with them each day.
+Since the district cannot always predict when a FID will be necessary, ensuring that students have their FID folder each day will allow teachers to update the material as needed.

 What if a student forgets their FID folder at school?

 The state requires that students have five (5) school days to complete the work.
-Students should complete the FID work and submit it within those five (5) school days.
+Students should complete and submit the FID work within five (5) school days.
+The FID counts as one of those five (5) days.
+This means that students have the FID plus four (4) additional school days to turn in their work for full credit.

 Will students need any special supplies to complete their work?